How to Get Equipment Back from a Terminated Employee

 You can use a one-time retrieval kit.
 Or if you need ongoing retrievals, there are bulk options, which work well for larger companies with over 100 employees.

 In most cases, US-based businesses will see a retrieval time of less than a week.
-But if you need it quicker, we can provide you with a custom quote.
+But if you need it quicker, we can provide you with a custom quote based on your service area.

 Tools for modern work